sina14/40daysofkubernetes/day35/README.md

 ```

-Then, we need to edit the `etcd` manifest in `/etc/kubernetes/manifests/etcd.yaml` and the value of
+Then, we need to edit the `etcd` manifest in `/etc/kubernetes/manifests/etcd.yaml` and the value of:

     - `--data-dir` option from `/var/lib/etcd` to `/var/lib/etcd-restore-from-backup`
     - `mountPath` from `/var/lib/etcd` to `/var/lib/etcd-restore-from-backup`
     - `hostPath` from `/var/lib/etcd` to `/var/lib/etcd-restore-from-backup`